swift-otel/swift-otel/Examples/hello-world-hummingbird-server-only-traces/README.md

 ## Overview

-This example bootstraps the only the tracing Swift subsystems to export traces to Jaeger, via an OTel Collector.
+This example bootstraps only the tracing Swift subsystems to export traces to Jaeger, via an OTel Collector.
 The logging and metrics backends are disabled.